Kuilima Cove is a small beach located on Oahu’s north shore next to the Turtle Bay Resort.

 Kuilima Cove is actually a fantastic beach to spend a few hours – All of the amenities you need are close by, so why not snorkel and explore the cove, relax on the beautiful white sand beach, and then head to a nearby restaurant?

-The ease of access to this beach and the vast array of amenities close by (coupled of course with the fact that it’s an excellent location for beginners), are what make Kuilima Cove such a popular spot for families.
+The ease of access to this beach and the vast array of amenities close by (coupled of course with the fact that it’s an excellent location for beginners), are what make Kuilima Cove such a popular spot.

 Snorkeling Kuilima Cove

-You would be surprised at the amount and variety of fish you can see here in this small cove.
+You would be surprised at the amount and variety of sea life you can see here in this small cove.

-When you enter the water try exploring around the rocks to the side at the right – The water here is shallow and you will see fish hiding amongst the coral and rocks
+When you enter the water try exploring around the rocks that are to the right side of the Cove – The water here is shallow and you will see plenty of fish hiding amongst the coral and rocks.

 Visibility within the water at Kuilima Cove can vary greatly – Generally it is very good but it can range from being crystal clear to being quite poor.
 If the waves/currents are strong then this is what causes the debris/sand being whisked around creating poor visibility.

 During the winter when the waves are strong there can be a strong rip current that runs along the left side of the cove and out into the ocean.
-The water that enters the cove has to head back out somewhere right?
-Well this is it – This area is sectioned off by buoys so just make sure you stay on the right side of this cordoned off area.
+[The water that enters the cove has to head back out somewhere right?].
+This area is sectioned off by buoys so just make sure you stay on the right side of this cordoned off area.